Photography Tip: How to

 adapter for Pentax.
 Once you get hold of the manual focusing, you

-will be amazed how beautiful videos you can take with a DSLR compared
+will be amazed at how beautiful videos you can take with a DSLR compared

-to compact cameras or most consumer SLRs with kit lense.
+to compact cameras or most consumer SLRs with a kit lens.
 Even with

 those HD camcorders.